-The three strategy classes were compared by applying a Monte Carlo sampling method: for a prespecified set of frequency ranges and a random initial guesses, the optimization routine was run and the final design was recorded.
-The results were used to see if strategies could 1) increase $P_{HP}$, 2) increase the $STL$ of the high-performing optima, 3) do so without introducing bias and 4) do so at a reasonable computational cost.
-It was found that frequency shift techniques are particularly suitable to increase $P_{HP}$ in the low-frequency region, but at a doubling or even tripling of the computational cost and a bias towards high-frequency designs.
-On the other hand, exclusion and relaxation techniques can increase $P_{HP}$ to $100\%$ in the mid-frequency region for only a limited increase in computation time.\\
+On top of (i) their effect on $P_{\text{HP}}$, strategies are also compared by their ability to (ii) raise the $\mathrm{STL}$ of the high-performing optima, (iii) avoid bias and (iv) maintain reasonable computation cost.
+The main conclusion is that frequency shift techniques are particularly effective for increasing $P_{\text{HP}}$ in the low-performing zone at low frequencies, but incur up to a tripling of the computational cost and introduce a bias towards high-frequency designs.
+Conversely, exclusion and relaxation techniques can increase $P_{\text{HP}}$ to $100\%$ in the mid- to high-frequency zone for only a limited increase in computation time.\\